Vikas0693/kudvenkat-angular/readme-tutorial.md

 Video 35: Grouping Routes & Creating a component less route
     a)*all lazyloaded modules should have same route prefix hence we are creating parent route in employee-routing.module b)*'employees' route in employee-routing.module is component less route as it has no component attached to it.

+Video 36: Asynchronous routing loads route on demad.
+Helps in loading of webpages
+    a)2 requirements for lazy loading - 1)all routes in a module to lazy load should have same prefix as done in Video 35.
+2)The module should not be referenced in any other module else it will be eagerly loaded b)1)point is met in video 35 .
+2)point is met by removing employeeModule from imports of app.module c)add route in app-routing.module and remove parent route from employee-routing.module d)dynamic import of EmployeeModule is done in app-routing.module e)forChild is used in employee-routing.module as it throws errors that forRoot should be used only once. f)Verify in source tab of network panel in developer tools of chrome